In Depth Baby Product Reviews Led by a Pediatrician

 Storage

-Each seatback has a large mesh pocket, and we like the location for quick access items.
+Each seatback has a large mesh pocket, and we like the location for quick access to items.
 We couldn't find a weight allowance for the pockets, but the thin mesh will be self-limiting and could stretch or rip if you aren't careful.
 We like that the pockets have a string to tighten the opening and are adjustable.
 It also has a parent console with two cup holders and a covered storage tray; it is arguably the best parent's tray in the review.

 baby trend expedition double - the buckle on the expedition is stiff, but the straps pop out on...